wiloon/blog/content/post/archive-1/2013-09-08-vs-which-to-use.md

 ---
-title: 'button input type="button"   Which to use?'
+title: 'button input, type="button"   Which to use?'
 author: "-"
 date: 2013-09-08T01:59:16+00:00
 url: /?p=5797